Aliases for NUS1 Gene

 GeneCards Summary for NUS1 Gene

 NUS1 (NUS1 Dehydrodolichyl Diphosphate Synthase Subunit) is a Protein Coding gene.
 Diseases associated with NUS1 include phobic disorder.
-Among its related pathways are Terpenoid backbone biosynthesis.
+Among its related pathways are Transport to the Golgi and subsequent modification and Terpenoid backbone biosynthesis.
 GO annotations related to this gene include transferase activity, transferring alkyl or aryl (other than methyl) groups.

 UniProtKB/Swiss-Prot for NUS1 Gene

 With DHDDS, forms the dehydrodolichyl diphosphate syntase (DDS) complex, an essential component of the dolichol monophosphate (Dol-P) biosynthetic machinery.
 Adds multiple copies of isopentenyl pyrophosphate (IPP) to farnesyl pyrophosphate (FPP) to produce dehydrodolichyl diphosphate (Dedol-PP), a precusrosor of dolichol which is utilized as a sugar carrier in protein glycosylation in the endoplasmic reticulum (ER).
 Regulates the glycosylation and stability of nascent NPC2, thereby promoting trafficking of LDL-derived cholesterol.
 Acts as a specific receptor for the N-terminus of Nogo-B, a neural and cardiovascular regulator.